 To this day false saffron is being sold at markets around the world.
 Fake powered saffron is not uncommon.
 Turmeric, paprika and annatto are sometimes used to make the fake saffron powder.

 Dried saffron threads are also not always what they seem.
-Some scrupulous merchants may coat the saffron threads with a thin layer of honey or oil.
+Some scrupulous merchants may coat the threads with a thin layer of honey or oil.
 This increases the weight and the consequence is that the price increases.

 Others again may dye poor graded saffron for the purpose of selling at an increased price.
-A qualified person can feel the difference when touching the saffron threads which should be dry and crispy.
+A qualified person can feel the difference when touching the threads which should be dry and crispy.

 Saffron has been associated with love and magic because of its aphrodisiac properties.
 In India dishes which include saffron as an ingredient are often served at weddings.

 The robes of Buddhist monks are known as saffron colored.
 Actually to use saffron as a dye for all those robes would cost a small fortune.
 In reality turmeric is used to dye the ropes.
-The saffron color is associated with wisdom and humility.
+The color is associated with wisdom and humility.